ZhengZerong/DeepHuman/THUmanDataset/README.md

 ![teaser](../assests/example_data2.jpg)

+### [2020/06/21] We have released THUman 2.0, a new dataset that contains 500 high-quality human scans captured by a dense DLSR rig.
+The quality of the scans in THUman 2.0 is much higher that the quality of THUman, so I highly recommend you to use the new dataset.
+Please go to [https://github.com/ytrock/THuman2.0-Dataset](https://github.com/ytrock/THuman2.0-Dataset) for more details.

 NOTE: For privacy protection, please blur the faces if the images or the models appear in any materials that will be published (such as paper, video, poster, etc.)